programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 ## Cleanup and Export

-In this example, many operations result in creating new columns.
+In this example, we used a number of operations to create new columns with clean data.
-This is a typical Refine workflow allowing each transformation to be easily checked against the existing data.
+This is a typical Refine workflow, allowing each transformation to be easily checked against the existing data.
 At this point the unnecessary columns can be removed.
 Click on the *All* column > *Edit columns* > *Re-order / remove columns*.